piumsudhara/AndroidBetaApp/README.md

 # Getting Started with Firebase

-- Install the latest Android Studio
+- Install the Android Studio
 - Clone the repository